Election-Tech-Initiative/electionguard/docs/guide/use_cases/Precinct_Scan.md

 To support operation in these environments, ElectionGuard enables an encryption-only library built in C++ from which it can target different standalone package deployments that generate encrypted ballots using a separately-provided public election key.

 Because encrypted ballots in modern elections can each occupy up to 1MB or more of device storage, ElectionGuard also specifies a *dehydration* "process" that allows a more space-efficient format for local storage and transmission post-election.
 Prior to initiating the tally and publishing process, these ballots are transferred to an external system and reconsitituted (and validated) by re-executing the encryption process using the dehydrated data as inputs.
 (See the discussions around ballot construction, chaining, etc., below to understand how dehydration should not affect system integrity or end-to-end verifiability.)

 ### General Election Setup

 Elections can be considered to have three core "states": the election itself, where voters cast their ballots, but also election setup and post-election data collection and tally publishing.
 ElectionGuard necessarily manifests in each state.

-Election setup generally consists of preparing the voting machines (we necessarily exclude all hand tabulations) for the current election contests, running any pre-production testing, and final configuration for election readiness.
+Election setup generally consists of preparing the voting machines for the current election contests, running any pre-production testing, and final configuration for election readiness.

-For ElectionGuard, the public election key generated by the election guardians is deployed to the scanner at this time and, if necessary, the ElectionGuard executable (we assume that the scanner is offline and code and election-related data is transferred via USB storage devices).
+For ElectionGuard, the [public election key]() generated by the election guardians is deployed to the scanner at this time and, if necessary, the ElectionGuard executable (the scanner is assumed to be entirely offline and code and election-related data is transferred via USB storage devices).
 Poll workers should also be prompted to manually enter an election launch code (see below) generated uniquely for the current election at election instantiation.

 In modern US elections, voters often vote multiple contests, determined by the type of election they're voting in and where they live.
 Because of the diversity of contests that different voters are eligible to vote in [even within a single county or precinct (imagine school districts, utility districts, city councillors, etc.)], a single precinct scanner may need to recognize and interpret tens or even hundreds of different *ballot styles* in a single election.

 #### Ballot manifest

 Consider a [ballot manifest](https://www.electionguard.vote/guide/Election_Manifest/) the master list of all the contests voters could face in a single election.
 [ElectionGuard assumes and validates the ballot manifest for a variety of criteria](https://www.electionguard.vote/guide/Election_Manifest/#data-validation).
 ElectionGuard uses manifests to properly interpret ballots generally, but for records created by precinct scanners the manifest provides the means to *reconstitute* the encrypted ballots from the dehydrated records created.

 Strictly speaking, the ballot manifest isn't necessary for ElectionGuard until the tally process evaluates the encrypted ballots generated during the election, but the precinct scanner needs to encode ballots and votes properly for their downstream construction, and that is dependent on the unique ballot styles presented to voters, which themselves need to follow proper convention as well.